mia-platform/documentation/docs/development_suite/Console levels and permits management.md

 ### DevOps Console Group

 The only user group present at this level is the **console admin**.
-The console admins are the only ones who have access to the CMS and can create and manage the various tenants.
+The console admins are the only ones having access to the Console CMS and being able to manage the entire Console, the tenants, the projects, the Marketplace and can create and manage the various tenants.

 ### Tenant Groups